Affiliate links on Android Authority may earn us a commission. Learn more.

-All the major carriers in the US have already launched 5G networks and are working hard to expand them across the country.
-Some are relying more on millimeter wave (mmWave) technology for higher speeds, while others favor the use of low-band spectrums for better coverage.
-In this post, we take a look at all the 5G cities in the US by carrier and talk a bit about speeds, frequencies, and more.
+All the major US carriers have already launched 5G networks and are working hard to expand nationwide.
+Some rely on millimeter-wave (mmWave) technology for higher speeds, while others favor lower-band spectrums for better coverage.
+This post looks at all the 5G cities in the US by carrier and talks a bit about speeds, frequencies, and more.

 Verizon 5G cities

-Verizon’s 5G network uses 28GHz and 39GHz bands, both of which are high-band millimeter wave (mmWave) frequencies.
-That means the network can produce high speeds but isn’t the best when it comes to coverage and building penetration — making it difficult if not impossible to use 5G indoors.
+Verizon’s 5G network uses 28GHz and 39GHz bands, both high-band millimeter wave (mmWave) frequencies.
+That means the network can produce high speeds but isn’t the best for coverage and building penetration — making it difficult, if not impossible, to use 5G indoors.

 T-Mobile 5G cities